Stages of Vaccine Development

 Phase III: The third phase involves a larger trial consisting of hundreds to thousands of participants across identified geographic locale aimed at evaluating further safety and efficacy under natural disease conditions.
 The general purpose of this phase centers on the final confirmation of safety and efficacy.
 If the vaccine demonstrates a capability to retain safety and efficacy over a defined period, the manufacturer can proceed to apply a license to regulatory authorities for mass production, marketing, and human consumption.

-Researchers and manufacturers also include a fourth phase in the clinical development of the vaccine.
+Researchers and most manufacturers also include a fourth phase in the clinical development of the vaccine.
 Phase IV or post-marketing surveillance transpires after the vaccine has been licensed and administered to the public or, more specifically, within the quality control stage of vaccine development.
 The purpose is to evaluate long-term safety and efficacy, identify rare adverse effects, address relevant issues, and determine potentials for refining the formulation.

 FURTHER READINGS AND REFERENCES